redruin1/factorio-draftsman/docs/source/reference/environment/script.rst

 ..
 NOTE::

     The version that this command outputs is the git tag of the ``factorio-data`` repository.
-    The value that is internally stored and extracted is usually *one version ahead of this tag*:
+    The value that is internally stored and extracted is usually *one minor version ahead of this tag*:

     .. code-block:: python